 Need more details on the gut-check list for leaders?
 Continue reading below.

-• Am I willing to realign people to the flow of value?
+Am I willing to realign people and teams to the flow of value?

 Many enterprises are aligned around functional excellence, inadvertently creating silos of expertise.
 This siloed approach can cause discontinuous flow of value as each silo represents conflicting priorities, localized understanding, and sub-optimization of the system.